creinemann/EMWIN-NON-CMIP-SCRIPTS-FOR-GOESTOOLS/README.md

 # EMWIN-NON-CMIP-SCRIPTS-FOR-GOESTOOLS
-These scripts can be added to separately process EMWIN, NON- CMIP, DCS, ADMIN MSG products using GOESTOOLS You can find most instructions for this on my website at https://usradioguy.com/ under the various topic headings.
+These scripts by Taylor Bates https://github.com/tmbates12 can be added to separately process EMWIN, NON- CMIP, DCS, ADMIN MSG products using GOESTOOLS
+You can find most instructions for this on my website at https://usradioguy.com/ under the various topic headings.

 Note that these scripts are work in progress and may work, but NOT guaranteed!!!!